natesworks/haccwiki/src/content/docs/guides/server/packets.md

 ---
 title: Packets
-description: Introduction to RE and finding packet structure by erder
+description: Introduction to RE and finding packet structure by sand (real)
 ---

 # Introduction